Legal Project Management

 Lex takes your vision and relentlessly drives it to completion.

-Lex provides law firms, in-house legal departments, government agencies, nonprofits, and legal vendors across the United States with on-site and remote project management and technology services.
-Our experts aid legal organizations in delivering more value to customers, minimizing waste, maximizing efficiency, and decreasing risk.
+Lex provides on-site and remote project management and technology services to law firms, in-house legal departments, government agencies, nonprofits, and legal vendors across the United States.
+Our experts help legal organizations deliver more value, increase efficiency, and reduce risk.

-Take your place among the expanding number of legal organizations and enterprises that have witnessed revolutionary changes in the provision of legal services.
-See our services below to find out what we can do for you.
+Join the expanding number of legal organizations and enterprises benefiting from our services.
+Click on a service below to learn more about what we can do for you.

 Traditional - Predictive/Waterfall